apache/dolphinscheduler/docs/docs/en/contribute/join/commit-message.md

 - style： Format (does not affect changes in code operation)
 - refactor：Refactoring (It is not a new feature or a code change to fix a bug)
 - test：Add test
-- chore：Changes in the build process or auxiliary tools
+- chore：Changes in the build workflow or auxiliary tools

 If the type is feat and fix, the commit will definitely appear in the change log.
 Other types (docs, chore, style, refactor, test) are not recommended.